nulib/computational-research-day/_posters/Simulating-3-D-Biosignature-Gases-on-Earths-around-other-Stas.md

 ---
 # Poster Metadata
-title: "Simulating 3-D Biosignature Gases on Earths around other Stas"
+title: "Simulating 3-D Biosignature Gases on Earths around other Stars"
 date: 2018-01-23
 college: "Weinberg College of Arts and Sciences"
 department: "Earth and Planetary Sciences"